raju-AI-portfolio/medical-qa-assistant-minilm/README.md

-# medical-qa-assistant-minilm
-Lightweight Medical Q&amp;A Assistant built by fine-tuning MiniLM on curated MedQuAD dataset with AutoTrain.

 # 🏥 Medical Q&A Assistant
-Fine-tuning `all-MiniLM-L6-v2` using Hugging Face AutoTrain
+Lightweight Medical Q&A Assistant built by fine-tuning MiniLM on curated MedQuAD dataset with AutoTrain.

 ---